clawfire/clawfire.net/_posts/2019-10-08-10-places-you-want-to-visit-and-why.markdown

   - Edison10
 layout: post
 ---
-10 places you want to visit and why

 1. Grand Canyon : because of the magnificent of the place, the glass ring, the view ...
 2. Venise : Even if I went for one day, I want to have more time to enjoy the city and also have like my hotel in the city 😁
 3. Copenhagen : Because northern countries rules.
 Also, the Scandinavian design and lifestyle